nuthanc/react/translate/README.md

 Button.contextType = LanguageContext
 ```
 * Not only strings but any kind like object, arrays etc in context object is possible

+### Consuming the Context Value
+* Get the context value in text for Button and Field